-Perform an ethical due diligence visit to another high-risk tuna supplier.
+We plan to perform an ethical due diligence visit to another high-risk supplier.

 As outlined above, Lovering Foods is diligently engaged with eradicating the risk of modern slavery from our supply chains.
 However, we recognise that ethical issues are not static, requiring us to continuously improve our efforts.